 The Pension Fund aims to deliver pensions effectively and efficiently at the lowest cost to the contributing employers.
-This requires a balance be struck between the risk and return of the investments held and to consider the future liabilities of the fund.
+This requires a balance be struck between the risk and return of the investments held and to consider the future liabilities of the Fund.
 We are committed to a long-term goal of stabilising the future pension costs to employers.

-The cost to employers is based on the triennial actuarial valuation of the fund, the most recent one being completed as at 31 March 2013.
+The cost to employers is based on the triennial actuarial valuation of the Fund, the most recent being completed as at 31 March 2013.
 The results of the valuation show an improvement in the funding level from 71% to 79%.
-The aim is to achieve 100% funding and the Committee, in conjunction with the Fund's advisors continue to explore methods of achieving this aim whilst minimising risk.
-The next valuation is due to be calculated as at 31 March 2016.
-The purpose of the valuation is to establish the contribution rates that employers should pay into the fund in order to finance member's future benefits.
-Employee rates are set in statute and are not affected by the valuation report.
-The full Valuation Report can be viewed on the Powys Pension Fund web site www.powyspensionfund.org.
+The objective is to achieve 100% funding within an acceptable time frame and the Committee, in conjunction with the Fund's advisors continues to explore methods of achieving this whilst minimising risk.
+The next valuation is due as at 31 March 2016.
+The purpose of the valuation is to establish the contribution rates that employers must pay into the Fund in order to finance member's benefits.
+Employee rates are set in statute and are not affected by the valuation results.
+The full Valuation Report can be viewed on the Powys Pension Fund website www.powyspensionfund.org.